sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/add-delete-items.md

 Let's [add a Model](xref:TruckLib.ScsMap.Model.Add*) to the map.
 The first parameter of any `Add` method is the map, compound or Selection the item will be added to; what follows next depends on the item type.
-In this case, it is the position of the model, the unit name of the model, and its variant and look:
+In this case, it is the position of the item, the unit name of the model, and its variant and look:

 ```cs
 Model model = Model.Add(